-Most of us who have traveled down the path to achieving a fat loss goal at some point or another hit a temporary roadblock where we are suddenly unable to make further progress.
-We check in day after day, yet that number on the scale, our measurements and the way our clothes fit all stay the same.
+Most of us who have traveled down the path to achieving a fat loss goal, at some point or another, hit a temporary roadblock where we are suddenly unable to make further progress.
+We check in day after day, yet that number on the scale, our measurements, or the way our clothes fit all stay the same.
 I’ve had a lot of experience with this, both personally and while coaching clients over the years, so I’ll share how I’ve managed to smash through those fat loss plateaus time after time.

-First and foremost, it’s important we understand that our bodies are built to adapt to our environments for survival.
-So after a certain amount of time burning more calories than you’re taking in and/or exercising a certain way, the body will adapt to this new lifestyle to ensure you don’t eventually starve to death or cause other bodily harm.
+First and foremost, it’s important we understand that our bodies are built to adapt to our environments and circumstances for survival.
+So, after a certain amount of time burning more calories than you’re taking in and/or exercising a certain way, the body will adapt to this new lifestyle to ensure you don’t eventually starve to death or cause other bodily harm.